Retire in France

 What advice do overseas retirees have for others considering retiring abroad?

 "A resident 5-year resident, house owner, (live here 6 months in the year), dual passport holder, US and Canadian.
 I can say that the previous post represents a cynically worded and narrow view of Pézenas.
 It is a delightful village with a lovely, diverse, peaceful and respectful community which includes Americans, Canadians, Belgians, Dutch, German, British, and many others.
-It welcomes its diversity and its residents are friendly, generous and supportive," commented one retiree living in France.
+It welcomes its diversity and its residents are friendly, generous and supportive," explained one retiree living in France.

 What are the most challenging aspects of retiring in France?

 "1.
 Navigating France’s complex retirement and pension system can be challenging.
 2. Learning French if you are not already fluent can be a daunting obstacle.
 3. Obtaining residency and becoming familiar with the tax laws and bureaucracy may seem overwhelming.
 4. Cost of living in France can be expensive and many retirees may struggle to make ends meet with a limited pension income.
-5. Accessing quality health care services after retirement can be an issue, due to the length of waiting times and its associated costs," explained a retiree in France.
+5. Accessing quality health care services after retirement can be an issue, due to the length of waiting times and its associated costs," said a person in France.

 We are the best possible negotiator to help our expatriate clients to safely, efficiently and effectively find the right property in the right place in the French Riviera.
 Whether buying or renting, French Riviera House Hunting's objective is to find the best place for you, making sure that there are no hidden problems in the acquisition or renting process!